-Filters modify a synth sound by taking away certain frequencies and adding emphasis to others.
-A low pass filter (LPF) takes out certain high frequencies.
+Filters or VCF (voltage controlled filter) modify a synth sound by taking away certain frequencies and adding emphasis to others.
+A low pass filter (LPF) takes out certain high frequencies and mellows out the buzzy oscillator.
 A high pass lter (HPF) does the opposite.
-A band pass cuts out low and high frequencies around a certain middle band.
+A band pass (BP) cuts out low and high frequencies around a certain middle band.
 The “cutoff” of a filter determines the frequency where the modification begins.
 The “resonance” affects the sharpness of the modification.

 Envelopes shape sounds over time.
 They usually control either the volume of a sound or the amount it is affected by the filter, from the time a note starts to the time it stops.
 The basic parameters of an envelope are: attack, decay, and release, together are often referred to as ADR.
 Sometimes an envelope will have a sustain parameter (this is an ADSR envelope).
 Sustain determines how long a sound holds at a given volume after it has decayed.